StevenLOL/ubuntu_commands/gitlab/readme.md

 ```

-#init or reconfigure if you had made some change
+#init or reconfigure if you had made some changes
 ```
 sudo gitlab-ctl reconfigure
 ```